 have issued a statement disputing aspects of a New York Times article

-, a rare instance of a powerful Chinese
+about the family’s wealth, a rare instance of a powerful Chinese

 political family responding directly to a foreign media report.